Hi-Timofey/TechProg-lab7/README.md

-# TechProg-lab6
+# TechProg-lab7
-6 lab. of programming technologies
+7 lab. of programming technologies

-log out
-hidden buttons when logged in
-lab7 tasks